KluVerKamp/JSH/README.md

 Note that all the dependencies will be listed direclty under the root folder of the project, not under the "library" node under your classpath.
 Still, it will build well.

-For the latest version, the issue mentioned up here is fixed.
+For the latest version of Eclipse, the issue mentioned up here is fixed.
 So just run an mvn install and all should be all right.